 Some examples of services that are not covered with Medicare are: hospital stays, skilled nursing services, blood, and some hospital co-payments.
 A Medigap plan can help pay for the out-of-pocket costs associated with these and other services.

 There are many Medigap plans available (Plan A, B, C, D, F, F high-deductible, G, K, L, M and N).
 Plan F, High Deductible Plan F and C are only available to those that are Medicare eligible prior to 1/1/2020.
 We can help you understand the benefits offered by each plan and select the plan that best meets your needs.
 Plans F and G are the only plans that cover Part B "Excess".
-Plan F is the most comprehensive Medicare Supplement Plan.
-Plan G provides a lower cost alternative.
-It is exactly like Plan F, but it doesn't cover the "Part B" deductible ( $183/year in 2018 and $185/year in 2019).
-Many times Plan G can save $100-$300 a year.
-So even with the deductible, there is a net savings worth considering.
-Regardless of insurance company, the benefits are the same for the plan, however premiums vary by insurance company.
-Some plans include discounts for vision and basic fitness service.
-One of these fitness programs is SilverSneakers.
-If this is important to you we can look at plans in which this is included.
+It is exactly like Plan F, but it doesn't cover the "Part B" deductible ($233 in 2023.

-Whether you take prescription drugs or not, you should enroll in a Prescription Drug Plan during your initial enrollment period.
-This is known as Medicare Part D. Open enrollment is from 10/15 to 12/7, each year for the following calendar year.
-There is a 1% penalty calculated on the "national beneficiary base premium" which is $35.02 in 2018 for every full month that you could have been in a standalone prescription drug plan and was not.
+Part D - Whether you take prescription drugs or not, you should enroll in a Prescription Drug Plan during your initial enrollment period.
+Open enrollment is from 10/15 to 12/7, each year for the following calendar year.
+There is a 1% penalty calculated on the "national beneficiary base premium" which is $32.74 in 2023 for every full month that you could have been in a standalone prescription drug plan and was not.
 This penalty is "for life"—once you enroll the penalty will be added to your new Medicare Part D premium.